TheRenegadeCoder/sample-programs-website/sources/programs/file-io/c-plus-plus/how-to-implement-the-solution.md

 Will reading/writing begin at the beginning of the file or the end?

 In this constructor, the second argument defaults to both reading and writing.
-We just want write abilities so we use `std::ios::out`.
-You can mix and match different modes together with the bitwise operator `|` (OR).
+We just want write abilities so we useÂ `std::ios::out`.
+You can mix and match different modes together with the bitwise operator `|`Â (OR).

 Example: `std::fstream out_and_append("file.txt", std::ios::out | std::ios::app);`

-Of course, there are other modes available which we can find in DevDocs C++ File I/O documentation.
+Of course, there are other modes available which we can find inÂ DevDocs C++ File I/OÂ documentation.
 At any rate, let's get back to the code:

 ```c++
 if(!out.is_open())